odk-x/docs/odkx-src/sync-endpoint-user-instructions.rst

 .. _sync-endpoint-ldap-users:

 A user needs to be assigned to a group within ODK-X Sync Endpoint to set their permissions and roles for ODK-X apps.
 More information about groups and roles is available in :ref:`Data Permission Filters<data-permission-filters>` section.

+The instructions below assumes you have access to the phpLDAPAdmin web administration interface.
+Note that this is not enabled by default, so you may want to enable it by following the instructions in the :doc:`sync-endpoint-pla-webaccess` documentation.

 Creating users